'Love jihad' behind Assam triple murder: Himanta | Law-Order

 - India

-On Monday, a 25-year-old man killed his wife and her parents over some family issues, and later surrendered before the police in Golaghat district of Upper Assam.
+On Monday, a 25-year-old man killed his wife and her parents over some family issues, and later surrendered before the police in Golaghat district.

-'Love jihad' is a term often used by right-wing activists to allege a ploy by Muslim men to lure Hindu women into religious conversion through marriage.
-Sarma visited the family of the deceased and asserted that a thorough investigation would be carried out in the case, and the guilty would not be spared.
+Sarma who visited the family of the deceased asserted that the triple murder case proves ''love-jihad is a truth and realistic concept''.

 Information has been received that the accused, a mechanical engineer, was a drug addict and involved with trafficking of contraband substances, Sarma said.